Market

 xi.
 Evaluation of internal financial controls and risk management systems;

-audit department, staffing and seniority of the official heading the department, reporting structure
+department, staffing and seniority of the official heading the department, reporting structure coverage and

 xiv.
 Discussion with internal auditors of any significant findings and follow up there on;

-there is suspected fraud or irregularity or a failure of internal control systems of a material nature and
+suspected fraud or irregularity or a failure of internal control systems of a material nature and reporting the

 xviii.
 To review the functioning of the whistle blower mechanism;